souless94/StartDevLink/README.md

 ## For Founders

 Simply key in your details with the Google Forms URL in the description.
-We use Unsplash to generate images, so you do not need to fret.
+For image for the project, key in the imgtitle field to generate images.

 ## For Developers